TACTICS OF TREATMENT OF ACUTE PANCREATITIS WITH PANCREATIC FISTULAS AND PSEUDOCYSTS IN CHILDREN

 Email: noemail@neicon.ru

-A. V. Sigachev
+A. Sigachev

 Moscow Regional Science and Research Institute named after M.F.
 Vladimirskiy (MONIKI)